 4. Keep Instagram on an island.
 You don’t want your Instagram sale to be a secret, do you?
 Crosspromote your Instagram sale whenever possible.
 If you’re on Facebook, Twitter, or Tumblr, let your followers know.
 Give a heads up to your email list, especially a segment most apt to use Instagram.
 Not only will you increase your chances of getting people to participate in your promotion, but you might also get more Instagram followers as a result!

 5. Neglect the rest of your sales funnel.
 While these ideas may have whetted your appetite for selling your product on Instagram, don’t let it detract from Instagram’s strengths — spreading brand awareness, building relationships, gathering user generated content, and conducting market research.

 And don’t forget — Agorapulse can help you manage all your day-to-day interactions with followers on Instagram.

-Our Instagram scheduling tool helps you keep the flow of sales-y and nonsales-y posts going.
+Our Instagram direct publishing tool allows you to schedule, queue, and keep the flow of sales-y and nonsales-y posts going to your business profiles.